Chicken Vindaloo

 • Option 2 – with whole spices – Deseed red chilies and soak them in 3 tbsps vinegar and 3 tbsps hot water.
 Keep aside.
 Grind all the whole spices mentioned under "to make vindaloo paste" to a fine powder.
 Add ginger garlic and soaked red chilies.
 Pour the vinegar water mixture and make a smooth paste.

-• Add the vindaloo paste to the chicken along with turmeric and salt.
+• Add the paste to the chicken along with turmeric and salt.
 Marinate and rest aside for at least an hour to overnight in refrigerator to absorb the flavors.
 If using bone-in chicken, rest no longer than 2 to 3 hours as the meat can fall off the bone too early while cooking.

-How to make Chicken Vindaloo
+How to make Vindaloo

 • Heat oil in a deep pot and saute onions (if using) until golden to light brown.
 Stir in the rest of the vinegar, sugar and marinated chicken.
 Saute for 3 to 5 mins on a medium heat.